ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.96.0:
+        *   Adding code to control the visibility of the main window; added a "Visibility" MIDI control option, and support for the "optional-gui" flag of the Non Session Manager.
         *   Fixed harmonic transposition settings.
         *   Fixed bug that drew fingerprint at top of button; and another bug that disabled showing the pattern if fingerprinting was disabled.